Recognition and Company Culture

-The top executives of the organization, including managers and HR specialists, should take the initiative to value top performers and boost employee engagement for the company’s increased productivity.
+The organization’s top executives, including managers and HR specialists, should take the initiative to value top performers and boost employee engagement for the company’s increased productivity.

 2. Encourages greater faith in the company

-As shown in a Globoforce survey, 86% of people who receive an appreciation award at work feel more proud of themselves, and 92% of recipients report being happier as a result.
+A Globoforce survey shows that 86% of people who receive an appreciation award at work feel more proud of themselves, and 92% of recipients report being happier.

 3. Significantly Increases Job Contentment

-Employee happiness and job satisfaction are two concepts that go extremely well together.
-Companies ought to understand that rewarding employees for their contributions to the company make them feel important and involved.
+Employee happiness and job satisfaction are two concepts that go exceptionally well together.
+Companies should understand that rewarding employees for their contributions make them feel important and involved.